beautiful-orca/JAudioSync/README.md

    - Alternatively copy prewritten commands (for each client IP) to Termux (needs ssh key auth), e.g ssh 192.10.10.2 python JAudioSync.py "18:55:00"
 - Volume control

-### Install and use on (multiple) Raspberry Pi 3
+### Install and use on (multiple) Raspberry Pi 3 (Other Linux installs similar, use e.g. balena-etcher to flash and config files on flash memory)
-- Install Pi OS Lite 64bit
+- Install Pi OS Lite 64bit with Pi Image Flasher
-- Set different Hostnames
+    - set username and password
-- Connect to internet for install and update
+    - Wifi config with internet access or use wired internet for install and update
+    - Set hostname "leader" and "member[n]"
 - Using Central Wifi Access Point, Raspi hotspot or mobile Wifi hotspot?
+    - Wifi configuration: /etc/wpa_supplicant/wpa_supplicant.conf
+- Set Hostname in live system (single word, without domain ".local") Replace in: `sudo nano /etc/hostname`
+    `sudo nano /etc/hosts`
+    (find line that starts with 127.0.1.1 and update the hostname to match the one you set) `sudo reboot`
+    `ping hostname.local`

-- Server and Client model?
+- Server and Client model
-    - Auto-discovery?
+    - Auto-discovery, based on hostnames (server "leader" scans for hostnames "member[n]"?
-    - NTP Server
+    - NTP Server on leader
-    - Command control server
+        - might sync time from internet (mobile [phone] wifi hotspot with 4G internet), de.pool.ntp.org
+    - Command control server, "leader" copies comands it gets and distributes them to every member by discovered hostnames

 ### Similar Projects